2sic/2sxc-docs/2sxc Docs Generator/js-code/edit-form/formulas/index.md

 * `prefill` - the prefill value
 * `initial` - the initial value this setting/field had when it was loaded (use for reset to initial) _new in 12.02_
 * `[FieldName]` - all the values of the other fields
+* `parameters.[paramname]` - all the parameters passed to the dialog, currently the ones in the `prefill` - WIP v13.06, not final

 Example of the `data` object in a Formula which would set the `Visible` property of a field `FullName`: